 - Catheter ablation: Ablation uses special tubes (catheters) to deliver heat or cold energy to your heart.
 The energy creates scars that stop the abnormal electrical impulses.
 Read more about catheter ablation.

 - Surgical ablation (Cox-Maze procedure): The Cox-Maze procedure is a highly specialized treatment for atrial fibrillation.
+The Cox-Maze procedure is seen as the gold standard for treating atrial fibrillation with the greatest long-term success.
 Dr. James Cox, a former Washington University doctor, developed the Cox-Maze right here at our center.
 Learn more about Cox-Maze for atrial fibrillation.

 - Stroke-reducing procedures: These procedures are an important part of atrial fibrillation treatment, since a stroke is one of the most serious complications of the condition.
 Find out more about our innovative stroke-reducing procedures.